Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are digital signatures binding and enforceable?

-Only digital signatures created in accordance with the Digital Signature Act 1997 are deemed to be legally binding.
+Digital signatures created in accordance with the Digital Signature Act 1997 are deemed to be legally binding.
 A document signed with a digital signature in accordance with the Digital Signature Act 1997 is as legally binding as a document signed with a thumbprint, handwritten signature or any other mark.

 Legislation that requires a signature or provides for certain consequences in the absence of a signature can be satisfied by a digital signature if the following are met: